habbes/experiments/ODataSlimUrlParserConcept/README.md

 Before I continue to build the syntactic parser, let me compare performance with existing implementation to see how much headroom I have:

+The benchmarks compare parsing the following filter expression: `"category eq 'electronics' or price gt 100"`.

 ```md
 BenchmarkDotNet v0.14.0, Windows 11 (10.0.26100.2314)
 Intel Xeon W-2123 CPU 3.60GHz, 1 CPU, 8 logical and 4 physical cores